A world of art, theater, music, history, nature and play!

 History Lives Here

 George Eastman invented the first film camera that made cameras and photography available for the masses.
-You may be familiar with his company, Kodak which is based in Rochester.
+You may be familiar with his company, Kodak, which is based in Rochester.
 George Eastman’s mansion home is now a museum where you will see his beautiful gardens, his interest in architecture, technology and music.
 Visit the life of and accomplishments of George Eastman as you go back in time in the world of photography.
+Don’t miss the Friday night off-site event to the Eastman Museum – tickets are just $45/ticket.

 Susan B. Anthony